 It is unfortunate that while working with CEOs around the world, we have come across character disturbed individuals that go against such efforts, and we have often needed to convince CEOs of the root cause these people present within many aspects of the business.
 While these types of personalities may provide short term benefits in driving results, in almost all cases studied they eventually bring down any efforts for transformation, and in worst cases create psychological harm to others.

 Finally, for those CEOs and companies who support the character development of their people, they will begin to see an almost automatic result in their employee’s well-being.
 Their organizational systems will forge forward on the principles of good ethics, and newly formed behaviors and relationships will build a strong and positive momentum in the culture that will result in outperformance, social performance and most importantly, a sense of joy.
 They will also make the most important investment a company can make – an investment into the human spirit, which we all know is ineffable and limitless in its potential.

-Ana Marinovic is CEO and Founder of Newmanity, a leadership consultancy focused on building human centered companies.
-Ana writes about leadership, human performance and CEO best practice.
-To receive insider access to Newmanity’s exclusive content, email [email protected]
+Ana Reed is CEO of Newmanity, a leadership consultancy focused on providing human centered transformation for companies.
+Ana is engaged in creating content around leadership, human performance and CEO best practice.
+To receive insider access to Newmanity’s exclusive content, email firstname.lastname@example.org.